security-notes/infobyte-faraday-wiki/Installation-Pro.md

 connection_string = postgresql+psycopg2://faraday_postgresql:YOURPASSWORD@localhost/faraday
 ```

-Then you should run `python manage.pyc create_tables` to create all the required
+Then you should run `python manage.pyc create-tables` to create all the required
 tables to make Faraday work, and `python manage.pyc createsuperuser` to create an
 admin user.